2024-2025 Academic Catalog

 W (Withdrawal) 0.00

-A grade of B or higher shall be equated with Pass for students graded on the Pass/Fail option.
+A grade of B or higher shall be equated with Pass for students graded on the Pass/Fail option for coursework taken at Concordia-Chicago.

 The Incomplete (I) Grade